Topical dermatologic treatments are grouped according to their therapeutic functions and include

 Relative Potency of Selected Topical Corticosteroids

-Topical corticosteroids are generally applied 2 to 3 times daily, but high-potency formulations may require application only once/day or even less frequently.
+Topical corticosteroids are generally applied 2 to 3 times a day, but high-potency formulations may require application only once a day or even less frequently.
 Most dermatoses are treated with mid-potency to high-potency formulations; mild formulations are better for mild inflammation and for use on the face or intertriginous areas, where systemic absorption and local adverse effects are more likely.
-All agents can cause local skin atrophy, striae, and acneiform eruptions when used for > 1 mo.
-This effect is particularly problematic on the thinner skin of the face or genitals.
+All agents can cause local skin atrophy, striae, and acneiform eruptions when used for > 1 month.
+This effect is particularly problematic on the thinner skin of the face, axillae, or genitals.
 Corticosteroids also promote fungal growth.
 Contact dermatitis in reaction to preservatives and additives is also common with prolonged use.
 Contact dermatitis to the corticosteroid itself may also occur.
 Perioral dermatitis occurs with mid-potency or high-potency formulations used on the face but is uncommon with mild formulations.
-High-potency formulations may cause adrenal suppression when used in children, over extensive skin surfaces, or for long periods.
+High-potency formulations may cause adrenal suppression when used in children, over extensive skin surfaces, under occlusive dressings, or for long periods.
 Relative contraindications include conditions in which infection plays an underlying role and acneiform disorders.

 Noncorticosteroid anti-inflammatory agents include tar preparations.
 Tar comes in the form of crude coal tar and is indicated for psoriasis.
 Adverse effects include irritation, folliculitis, staining of clothes and furniture, and photosensitization.
 Contraindications include infected skin.
-Several herbal products are commonly used in commercial products, although their effectiveness has not been well established.
+Several herbal products are commonly used in commercial products, but their effectiveness has not been well established.
 Among the most popular are chamomile and calendula.
+For atopic dermatitis, the topical calcineurin inhibitors pimecrolimus and tacrolimus and the topical phosphodiesterase-4 inhibitor crisaborole may be used.

 Antifungals are used to treat candidiasis, a wide variety of dermatophytoses, and other fungal infections (see Table: Options for Treatment of Superficial Fungal Infections*).

 Nonspecific antiseptic agents include iodine solutions (eg, povidone iodine, clioquinol), gentian violet, silver preparations (eg, silver nitrate, silver sulfadiazine), and zinc pyrithione.
 Iodine is indicated for presurgical skin preparation.
-Gentian violet is used when a chemically and physically stable antiseptic/antimicrobial is needed and must be very inexpensive.
+Gentian violet is used when a chemically and physically stable antiseptic/antimicrobial agent is needed and must be very inexpensive.
 Silver preparations are effective in treating burns and ulcers and have strong antimicrobial properties; several wound dressings are impregnated with silver.
 Zinc pyrithione is an antifungal and a common ingredient in shampoos used to treat dandruff due to psoriasis or seborrheic dermatitis.
 Healing wounds should generally not be treated with topical antiseptics other than silver because they are irritating and tend to kill fragile granulation tissue.
+Sodium hypochlorite has been used as an antiseptic agent in washes and sprays in the last few years.

 Keratolytics soften and facilitate exfoliation of epidermal cells.
 Examples include 3 to 6% salicylic acid and urea.
 Salicylic acid is used to treat psoriasis, seborrheic dermatitis, acne, and warts.
 Adverse effects are burning and, if large areas are covered, systemic toxicity.
 It should rarely be used in children and infants.
 Urea is used to treat plantar keratodermas and ichthyosis.
 Adverse effects are irritation and intractable burning.
 It should not be applied to large surface areas.

 Astringents are drying agents that precipitate protein and shrink and contract the skin.
-The most commonly used astringents are aluminum acetate (Burow solution) and aluminum sulfate plus calcium acetate (Domeboro solution).
+The most commonly used astringent is aluminum acetate solution.
 Usually applied with dressings or as soaks, astringents are used to treat infectious eczema, exudative skin lesions, and weeping pressure ulcers.
-Witch hazel is a popular OTC astringent.
+Witch hazel is a popular over-the-counter astringent.

-Doxepin is a topical antihistamine that is effective in treating itching of atopic dermatitis, lichen simplex chronicus dermatitis, and nummular dermatitis.
-Topical benzocaine and diphenhydramine (present in certain OTC lotions) are sensitizing and not recommended.
+Doxepin is a topical antihistamine that is effective in treating itching of atopic dermatitis, lichen simplex chronicus, and nummular dermatitis.
+Topical benzocaine and diphenhydramine (present in certain over-the-counter lotions) are sensitizing and not recommended.
 Other antipruritics include camphor 0.5 to 3%, menthol 0.1 to 0.2%, pramoxine hydrochloride, and eutectic mixture of local anesthetics (EMLA), which contain equal parts lidocaine and prilocaine in an oil-in-water vehicle.
 Topical antipruritics are preferred over systemic drugs (eg, oral antihistamines) when smaller surface areas of skin are affected and pruritus is not intractable.
-Calamine lotion is soothing but not specifically antipruritic.
+Calamine lotion is more soothing than antipruritic.